Frederick James Primett(*1)

 Pre War

-He was born in Hitchin in 1899 the son of Harry Primett (GNR Engine Driver) and Isabella Primett (nee Muirhead).
+He was born in Hitchin in 1899 the son of Harry (Henry) Primett (GNR Engine Driver) and Isabella Primett (nee Muirhead).
 One of 10 children one of which died in infancy.
 Frederick was educated at St. Mary's School, Hitchin.
 His home was 62, Ickleford Road, Hitchin.

 1911 Census records Fred aged 11, at school and living with his parents, sisters Hilda 22, Maude 16, Dolly 8, Janet 6, Ivy 4, brothers Victor 19 and Douglas 2 at 67 Lancaster Road, Hitchin, Hertfordshire.
 His father was working as an Engine Driver for the GNR.
 (Great Northern Railway Company).